chase-seibert/miclog/README.md

 # miclog

 Real-time microphone transcription tool for macOS using whisper.cpp.
+Never worry about whether you have authorization to record a meeting or enable AI summaries in your meeting app again!

 ## Prerequisites